damario789/payslip-generation-system/README.md

 # payslip-generation-system

-Payslip Generation System is a Node.js/Express application for managing employee payslips, built with TypeScript and Prisma ORM.
+Payslip Generation System is a Node.js/Express application for managing employee payslips, built with TypeScript, Prisma ORM, PostgreSQL.

 ---